Food addiction is a serious addiction which can cause multiple health problems. Discover how to stop food addiction with the keto diet.

 For many years’ food addictions were put down to lack of self-control, or habit.
 The person may have a “sweet tooth” or be eating because they are bored.

-It’s now much better understood that food addiction is a real thing, and the basis of developing this disorder is within the pleasure centers of your brain.
+It’s now much better understood that food addiction is a real and serious problem.
+The basis of developing this disorder is within the pleasure centers of your brain.

-This study sought to highlight the connection between food and addiction and to compare this type of addiction to that of drug addicts.
+This study sought to highlight the connection between food and addiction.
+The study also compared this type of addiction to that of drug addicts.

 It is already known that rats can become addicted to certain foods.
 The neurological pathways between food and addiction were found to be the same as those between drugs and addiction.
 (1)